Locally compact Hecke pairs: When is a cocompact subgroup of

 \section{When $H$ is a cocompact subgroup of $G$}

 In this section, we assume that $H$ is a unimodular closed subgroup of $G$ such that the homogeneous space $H\ba G$ has a finite relatively invariant measure $\nu$.
-Therefore by Remark \ref{rem:unimod}(ii), $G$ is unimodular too, and so both Assumptions \ref{assume:r-G-inv} and \ref{assume:H-unimod} hold for the pair $\gh$.
+Therefore by Corollary B.1.8 of \cite{BHV}, $G$ is unimodular and the measure $\nu$ on $H\ba G$ is right $G$-invariant, and so both Assumptions \ref{assume:r-G-inv} and \ref{assume:H-unimod} hold for the pair $\gh$.

 \begin{theorem} Given a pair $\gh$ as above, the left regular representation $\la:\H\gh\to B(L^2(\hg))$ is a well defined $\ast$-homomorphism. \end{theorem} \begin{proof} For a given $f\in \H\gh$, we set $M_f:=\max\{ |f(Hx)| ; Hx\in \hg\}$.
 Then for every $\xi\in L^2(\hg)$, by applying Minkowski's inequality for integrals (Theorem 6.19 of \cite{folland-ra}), we obtain